Cyberdr8gon/turbo-enigma3/README.md

 TurboEnigma3

 # Description
-Create a simple 2d dungeon crawler in C++
+Create a simple, highly moddable 2d dungeon crawler in C++
 # Vision Statement
-Create a fun and easy to play dungeon crawler
+Create a fun and easy to play dungeon crawler that anyone can change
 # Motivation
 An opportunity to utilize programming skills to make a fun and easy dungeon crawler, introduce group members to translating concepts to a visual output on the screen is a challenging and rewarding project.
+An easy modding experience allows us to share this with our plays
 # Risks
 Unfamiliarity with google test (or other testing environments) Inexperience with building graphical user interface and graphics implementations